Caballesjason/my-git-cheatsheet/README.md

 Once everything is installed, you should be able to run git on the command line.
 If it displays the usage information, then you're good to go!

 # Some Useful Terminal Commands
-`ls` - used to list files and directories
+`ls` - Used to list files and directories
-`mkdir` - used to create a new directory
+`mkdir` - Used to create a new directory
-`cd` - used to change directories
+`cd` - Used to change directories
-`rm` - used to remove files and directories
+`rm` - Used to remove files and directories
+`cd ..` - Go back one directory
+`cd ../..` - Go back two directories

 # Various Git Commands
 ## Git Init